CocktailMusicMatch/CocktailMusicMatch/README.md

 ## Tasks/Features
-* Generate a game that is playale in browser and drink with a recipe
+* Generate a game that is playable in browser and drink with a recipe
 * Be able to filter by which type of base drink you'd like